Have you ever driven over a bump and rocked all over the place? You’d

 · Springs that aid in regulating the suspension and cabin's load and height

-· Shocks, also known as dampers, that absorb and reduce the kinetic energy
+· Shocks, also known as dampers, that absorb and reduce the kinetic energy impulses that your tires send when they make contact with the ground

 There are two types of suspension systems: independent and dependent.

-When your front or rear wheels move independently of the front or rear
+When your front or rear wheels move independently of the front or rear axle, respectively, independent suspension systems are used.
+On the other hand, dependent suspension systems are utilised when axle movement constrains wheel direction.

 What Does a Suspension Do?